pichim/PES_Board/docs/markdown/sd_card_logger.md

 This guide provides a basic overview of the functionality and two short examples showing how to use `SDLogger` to log data.

 **Important Note: Logging with the SD Card Logger only works with the GNU Arm Embedded Toolchain which includes the GNU Compiler (gcc).
-Therefore, it will not work with Mbed Studio which is using Arm Compiler 6 (armclang), you have to use PlatformIO!**
+Therefore, it will not work with Mbed Studio which uses Arm Compiler 6 (armclang), you have to use PlatformIO!**

 ## Basic Functionality